-- ➤ Big Alum Lake: Covering roughly 195 acres, this is the largest lake in Sturbridge.
-The lake can primarily be accessed via residential routes, though there is a walking route around the lake, which is more than 3 miles long.
-There is also a public boat ramp at the end of Clarke Road. - ➤ East Brimfield Lake: This 360 acre lake straddles Sturbridge and neighboring town Brimfield.
-Connecting to the lake to the north is Long Pond, which can be http://www.mass.gov/?pageID=eoeeaterminal&L=4&L0=Home&L1=Air%2C+Water+%26+Climate+Change&L2=Preserving+Water+Resources&L3=Massachusetts+Watersheds&sid=Eoeea&b=terminalcontent&f=eea_water_french-guingboug&sid=Eoeea accessed at a fishing area off of Champeaux Road.
+- ▶ Big Alum Lake: Covering roughly 195 acres, the lake can primarily be accessed via residential routes, though there is a walking route around the lake, which is more than 3 miles long.
+There is also a public boat ramp at the end of Clarke Road. - ▶ East Brimfield Lake: This 360 acre lake straddles Sturbridge and neighboring town Brimfield.

+Connecting to the lake to the north is Long Pond, which can be accessed at a fishing area off of Champeaux Road.
 There are two public access ways to East Brimfield Lake, both off of Route 20.
 Several activities are allowed in the area, including motorized boating, fishing (license required), picnicking, canoeing and hunting in forested wetland and upland areas (license required).